How to Merge Cells in Google Sheets

 - Written by Puneet

-Merging cells in Google Sheets is a helpful for formatting your data, particularly when you need to create a single cell out of multiple cells for labeling, adding headers, or organizing your data in a particular way.
+Merging cells in Google Sheets helps format your data, particularly when you need to create a single cell out of multiple cells for labeling, adding headers, or organizing your data in a particular way.

 In this tutorial, we will learn to learn all the ways to merge cells in Google Sheets.